rgb-archive/spec/README.md

 Basic information about the project can be provided by the developers in the [RGB Telegram Group](https://t.me/rgbtelegram).

-RGB is a based on a stack of LNP/BP standards, defined and being developed in the https://github.com/lnp-bp/lnpbps repository.
+RGB is a based on a suite of LNP/BP standards, defined and being developed in the https://github.com/lnp-bp/lnpbps repository.
 The current version of the specification is outdated; it will be replaced with the new one once the required set of the underlying standards is completed.